tomi3-11/CollaborateNow/CONTRIBUTING.md

-# Contributing to Collaborative Team Platform
+# Contributing to CollaborativeNow Platform

 We warmly welcome contributions to the CollaborateNow project!
 Whether you're looking to report a bug, suggest a new feature, improve the documentation, or submit code changes, your help is highly appreciated.